vie74050/ecgpacerapp/README.md

 ## Development

-Simple js-based HTML web app built using Typescript and SCSS for development.
+js-based HTML web app built using Typescript and SCSS for development.

 ### Set up